surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Saving_Report_TD.md

 <center><h1>Saving Reports</h1></center>

 All the work done are saved under save explore section, this will save all the filter, sorting, pivot, visualization and so on.
+Both reports and dashboards can be organised via My Spaces and later edited as per requirement.

 ### Getting Started

-**1.** After extracting the data click on **Save button** in Analysis section to save the report, it will navigate to Save Explore section.
+**1.** After creating a report, click **Save ** in Analysis section to save the report, it will navigate to Save Explore section.
 >Image 1

 ![